Overview

 Enable access to Tomcat examples

-To access the built-in examples from your local network or external IP, use a text editor to modify the context.xml file by updating the RemoteAddrValve configuration to allow all IP addresses.
+To access the built‑in examples from your local network or external IP, modify the context.xml file and update RemoteAddrValve to allow your clients.

 ~/apache-tomcat-11.0.10/webapps/examples/META-INF/context.xml